TrueOpenVR/TrueOpenVR-Drivers/README.md

 Ready and samples drivers for VR devices.

 ## Drivers
-**OpenTrackUDP** - the driver allows you to connect a lot of different trackers: Oculus Rift (DK1, DK2, CV1), Aruco paper marker (webcam + paper), FreePie UDP receiver (Android), Hatire Arduino, PointTracker, Intel RealSense, Fusion, Razer Hydra, UDP over network (custom for developers), SteamVR).
-In the OpenTrack settings, you need to change the "Output Interface" to "UDP over network" and the IP address to "127.0.0.1".
+**FreeTrack** - driver that allows head tracking the rotation and positioning of the VR headset with using [OpenTrack](https://github.com/opentrack/opentrack/).
+In OpenTrack supports the following trackers: Oculus Rift (DK1, DK2, CV1), Aruco paper marker (webcam + paper), FreePie UDP receiver (Android), Hatire Arduino, PointTracker, Intel RealSense, Razer Hydra, SteamVR).
+In the OpenTrack settings, you need to change the "Output interface" to "freetrack 2.0 Enhanced".

-**Razor IMU** - driver that allows head tracking the rotation of the VR helmet, using the tracker Razor IMU, based on Arduino and GY-85, with firmware [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino).
+**Razor IMU** - driver that allows head tracking the rotation of the VR headset, using the tracker Razor IMU, based on Arduino and GY-85, with firmware [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino).
 COM port number is changing in the "RazorIMU.ini" file, in the TOVR drivers folder.

-**Splitter** - the driver allows you to connect one driver for the VR headset, and the second driver for the controllers.
-You can configure the drivers in the "Splitter.ini" file located in the "TrueOpenVR\Drivers" folder, changing the driver names.
+**Splitter** - driver that allows you to connect one driver for the VR headset, and the second driver for the controllers.
+You can configure the drivers in the "Splitter.ini" file located in the "TrueOpenVR\Drivers" folder, changing the drivers names.

 **Sample** - is a sample driver for C++ and Delphi.